MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/hot-restart.md

 ## Requirements

-- Visual Studio 2019 version 16.5
+- Visual Studio 2019 version 16.5 or higher
-- iTunes (64-bit)
+- iTunes (Microsoft Store or 64-bit versions)
 - Apple Developer account and paid [Apple Developer Program](https://developer.apple.com/programs) enrollment

 ## Initial setup

 > [!NOTE]
-> Xamarin Hot Restart is disabled by default while it is in preview.
+> Xamarin Hot Restart is disabled by default on Visual Studio 16.8 and previous versions.
 You can enable it under **Tools > Options > Environment > Preview Features > Enable Xamarin Hot Restart**.
+> Starting in Visual Studio 16.9, Xamarin Hot Restart is on by default and can be turned off from **Tools > Options > Xamarin > iOS Settings > Enable Hot Restart**.

 1. Ensure the iOS project is set as the startup project and the build configuration is set to **Debug|iPhone**.